NBA Rumors: Kings Could Trade ‘Multiple Salaries And Picks’ For LaMarcus Aldridge, Per ‘HoopsHype’

 “Landing Aldridge would be huge for their playoff odds this season, something they haven’t done since 2005-06, the longest active stretch of futility in the NBA.
 The one area the Kings could use some help is at the frontcourt, where young buck Richaun Holmes is presently the starter.
 To be sure, the 26-year-old Holmes is doing a commendable job at the moment, averaging career-highs in points (10.9), rebounds (8.1) and blocks (1.5), but there’s no question Aldridge would both provide an upgrade to Sacramento’s starting five, while allowing Holmes to come off the bench, where he’d present matchup nightmares against opposing backup centers.”

-The Kings would be hitting two birds in one stone with the potential acquisition of Aldridge.
-Aside from giving Bagley III a great mentor, the Kings would be having a very reliable scoring option, rebounder, and quality rim protector in Aldridge.
-In 20 games he played this season, the 34-year-old center is averaging 18.9 points, 6.7 rebounds, 2.5 assists, and 1.8 blocks while shooting 51.7 percent from the field and 35.5 percent from beyond the arc.
+Aside from giving Bagley III a great mentor, the Kings would also be receiving a very reliable scoring option, rebounder, and quality rim protector in Aldridge.
+In the 20 games he’s played this season, the 34-year-old center averaged 18.9 points, 6.7 rebounds, 2.5 assists, and 1.8 blocks while shooting 51.7 percent from the field and 35.5 percent from beyond the arc.

 Aldridge wouldn’t make the Kings an instant title contender, but adding him to the core of DeAaron Fox, Buddy Hield, Harrison Barnes, and Bagley III would undeniably give Sacramento a better chance of competing for a playoff spot in the Western Conference.
 Once the Spurs put Aldridge on the trading block, expect the Kings to make a move.